-The following is a short version of the “HEART OF MAN” booklet.
+The following is a complete copy of the “HEART OF MAN” booklet.

 This page is GOOGLE translated from the English text.